ci010/electron-vue-next/docs/index.md

   - Can add a new window for App easily.
 See [Add a New Window](#new-window) section
 - [vue-devtool](https://github.com/vuejs/vue-devtools) support
   - Run npm run postinstall to install extensions
-  - Currently the devtool is still WIP and not support vuex/router...
+  - Support vue-router-next and vuex 4 with new UI

 ## Quick Start